-First, central office personnel support and at times direct actions taken by field staff.
-Many times front-line central office staff need to outrank front-line and even supervisory field staff.
-Front-line supervisors in the field may give up management responsibilities to take a central office job.
+- Central office personnel support and sometimes even direct the actions taken by field staff.
+Front-line central office staff often outrank front-line and even supervisory field staff.
+Front-line supervisors in the field might give up management responsibilities to take on a central office job.

-Third, central office staff tend to have more tenure.
-Since these positions are promotions for field staff, many times field staff are hired to fill central office positions.
-Those with proven track records with the organization stand a better chance of getting hired to a central office job than those with little or no experience with the organization.
+- Central office staff tends to have more tenure.
+These positions are promotions for field staff employees, and they're often hired to fill central office positions.
+Those with proven track records within the organization stand a better chance of getting hired for a central office job than those with little or no experience within the organization.

-For those that want a variety of jobs over the course of their careers, state government can provide that.
-In capital cities, drastically different agencies can be headquartered in the same office building.
-To get a completely different job with a completely different agency, all you have to do it get hired by someone on another floor.
-On top of that, your daily commute doesn’t change.
+State governments can offer a diverse variety of jobs over the course of individuals' careers.
+Drastically different agencies can be headquartered in the same office building in capital cities.
+You can get a completely different job with a completely different agency simply by being hired by someone on another floor—and your daily commute won't change.

-Bear in mind that jumping from agency to agency will get you pay raises, but you are unlikely to move into greater and greater management roles.
-Upper-level managers tend to be promoted from within the organization.
-Hopping around will help you find the agency with the culture and opportunities best for you.
+Jumping from agency to agency will get you pay raises, but you're unlikely to move into greater and greater management roles.
+Upper-level managers tend to be promoted from within an organization or agency.
+Hopping around will help you find the agency with the culture and opportunities best for you, however.

-The capital city, surrounding suburbs, and the county government offer local government jobs.
-As with any midsize to large city, bigger populations mean greater demand for firefighters, police officers, teachers, and other local government workers.
+Capital cities, surrounding suburbs, and county governments also provide local government jobs.
+Larger populations mean greater demand for firefighters, police officers, teachers, and other local government workers.

-Lobbying firms have headquarters or offices in the city.
-They are busy year-round, but they reach a frenetic pace when legislators are in town.
+Lobbying firms often maintain their headquarters or offices in capital cities.
+They're busy year-round, but they reach a frenetic pace when legislators are in town.
 These firms value individuals who have intimate knowledge of the people and inner workings of government agencies relevant to their lobbying efforts.

-Federal field offices are located in capital cities.
-Federal agencies like the Internal Revenue Service, Department of Agriculture and Department of Veterans Affairs have field offices all over the nation.
+Federal agencies like the Internal Revenue Service, Department of Agriculture and Department of Veterans Affairs have field offices in capital cities as well.
 State capitals provide a good base of operation for federal field offices.

 Capital cities often have more than one university.
-For example, the University of Texas at Austin, Texas State University-San Marcos, Southwestern University, St. Edward’s University and Concordia University are all within a 30-mile radius of the Texas Capitol Building.
-Not only do such institutions offer advanced degrees for government employees, they are also potential employers.
+For example, the University of Texas at Austin, Texas State University-San Marcos, Southwestern University, St. Edward’s University, and Concordia University are all within a 30-mile radius of the Texas Capitol Building.
+Such institutions are potential employers.

 Being Close to the Political Action

-Working in a state capital provides a front row seat to the interaction between state politics and public administration.
-Many times it is more than a front-row seat.
-Central office staff analyze bills under consideration by the state legislature.
+Working in a state capital provides a front row seat to the interaction between state politics and public administration, and it's often more than a front-row seat.
+Central office staff analyzes bills under consideration by the state legislature.
 Those analyses make it into the hands of agency leaders as they prepare to testify about those bills.
 Requests for data and public records come through the central office as well.